soulshake/fonos/README.md

 ### Change the password

-For extra security, you should change the password for the `pi` user by running the `passwd` command (especially if you didn't disable password login in the step above).
+You should change the password for the `pi` user by running the `passwd` command (especially if you didn't disable password login in the step above).

 ## Deployment (on the Pi)